Mysterioucz/Mysterioucz/README.md

 ###

 <p align="left">A passionate Computer Engineering student currently studying at Chulalongkorn University.
 I have a deep interest in software development, data structures, and optimizing code performance.
-I enjoy solving complex problems, especially in C++ and Python.<br><br>I’m also exploring the world of fitness and nutrition, and I often dive into scientific topics like muscle growth and workout optimization.
-In my spare time, I love exploring new recipes and experimenting with cooking delicious meals and desserts.
+I enjoy solving complex problems, especially in C++ and Python.<br><br>I’m also exploring the world of fitness and nutrition, and I often dive into scientific topics like muscle growth and workout optimization.<br>In my spare time, I love exploring new recipes and experimenting with cooking delicious meals and desserts.

 ###